 The California Government Code requires California banks and savings and loan associations to secure a local governmental agency's (agency) deposits by pledging government securities as collateral.
 The market value of pledged securities must equal at least 110% of an agency's deposits.
 California law also allows financial institutions to secure an agency's deposits by pledging first trust deed mortgage notes having a value of 150% of an agency's total deposits.
 The agency may waive collateral requirements for deposits, which are fully insured up to \$250,000 by the Federal Deposit Insurance Corporation (FDIC).
 The collateral for deposits in federal and state chartered banks is held in safekeeping by an authorized Agent of Depository recognized by the State of California Department of Banking.
 These securities are physically held in an undivided pool for all California public agency depositors.
-Under Government Code Section 53655, the placement of securities by a financial institution with an "Agent of Depository" has the effect of perfecting the security interest in the name of the local governmental agency.
+Under Government Code Section 53655, the placement of security interest in the name of the local governmental agency.
 Accordingly, all collateral held by California Agents of Depository are considered to be held for, and in the name of, the local governmental agency.